V4Fire/Client/src/components/base/b-virtual-scroll/README.md

 A factory function used to generate an array of `ComponentItem` objects representing the components to be rendered.
 This function is called during the rendering process and receives the component state and context as arguments.
 It should return an array of `ComponentItem` objects.

-The default implementation uses the `chunkSize` and `iItems` trait to slice the data and generate the components.
+The default implementation uses the `chunkSize` and `iItems` trait props to slice the data and generate the components.
 However, you can override this function to implement a custom rendering strategy.

-Here's an example of how you can use the itemsFactory property to generate ComponentItem objects based on the lastLoadedData property:
+Here's an example of how you can use the itemsFactory property to generate ComponentItem objects based on the `lastLoadedData` property:

 ```typescript
 const itemsFactory = (state: VirtualScrollState): ComponentItem[] => {